Hugh1996/caesars-challenge-pp2/README.md

 - ### Main Page

   - Centered in the main page is a container where the user will interact with the site.
-Centered, is the title of the page, which informs the user the name and purpose of the site.
+The title of the page is the first displayed, which informs the user the name and purpose of the site.

-  - There is also two buttons for user interaction, one where they may start the quiz and a second, where they can view any previously saved high scores.
+  - Below the title, there is an input where the user must enter their username.
+This username will then be saved and used to display the users score once the quiz is complete.

+  - The user can start their quiz by selecting the 'Start Quiz' button.

+  - There is also a question mark icon displayed at the bottom of the container.
+If selected, this will display a list of instructions for the user, on how the quiz works.

 ![Main Page](/images2/mainpage.jpg)